-There are key differences between financing and leasing that you should be aware of when making such an important decision.
+If you’re choosing between leasing and buying a car, there are key differences that you should be aware of.
 Which option works best for you depends on several factors, including your needs, your preferences and your finances.

 What is the difference between leasing and financing a car?